opendocsg/slw-judgments-backfill/2016_SGCA_10/report.md

 101    The Club submitted the appellants were not entitled to aggravated damages, but damages for mental distress could be awarded for breach of contract, but that the appellants have failed to adduce any evidence of mental distress to justify an award of damages for this head of claim.

 102    In our view, the appellants are not entitled to claim aggravated damages for breach of contract.
 Contractual damages are compensatory in nature.
-In _Kay Swee Pin v Singapore Island Country Club_ [2008] SGHC 143 (“ _Kay Swee Pin (AD)_ ”), which also involved the wrongful suspension of club membership, the Assistant Registrar provided an admirable analysis of the applicable principles of law in holding that Madam Kay was entitled to (a) damages for deprivation of her rights, and privileges as a member (including the loss of use of the facilities of the SICC); (b) damages for the humiliation, embarrassment, anguish and mental distress caused by the wrongful suspension; but not to (c) aggravated, exemplary and punitive damages.
+In _Kay Swee Pin v Singapore Island Country Club_ <span class="citation">[2008] SGHC 143</span> (“ _Kay Swee Pin (AD)_ ”), which also involved the wrongful suspension of club membership, the Assistant Registrar provided an admirable analysis of the applicable principles of law in holding that Madam Kay was entitled to (a) damages for deprivation of her rights, and privileges as a member (including the loss of use of the facilities of the SICC); (b) damages for the humiliation, embarrassment, anguish and mental distress caused by the wrongful suspension; but not to (c) aggravated, exemplary and punitive damages.
 We endorse his analysis of the law.

 103    We accordingly hold that the appellants are entitled only to general damages, if any, relating the temporary loss of membership rights and privileges and mental distress, and direct that such damages be assessed by the Registrar or any Assistant Registrar.